MaximilianSchroeder/MaximilianSchroeder.github.io/_posts/2019-11-06-Nowcasting-GDP-with-a-large-factor-model-space.md

 # Abstract
-We propose a novel time-varying parameters mixed-frequency dynamic factor model which is integrated into a dynamic model averaging framework for macroeconomic nowcasting.
-Our suggested model can efficiently deal with the nature of the real-time data  ow as well as parameter uncertainty and time-varying volatility.
-In addition, we develop a fast estimation algorithm.
-This enables us to generate nowcasts based on a large factor model space.
-We apply the suggested framework to nowcast German GDP.
-Our recursive out-of-sample forecast evaluation results reveal that our framework is able to generate forecasts superior to those obtained from a naive and more competitive benchmark models.
-These forecast gains seem to emerge especially during unstable periods, such as the Great Recession, but also remain over more tranquil periods.
+We propose a novel mixed-frequency dynamic factor model with time-varying parameters and stochastic volatility for macroeconomic nowcasting and develop a fast estimation algorithm.
+This enables us to generate forecast densities based on a large space of factor models.
+We apply our framework to nowcast US GDP growth in real time.
+Our results reveal that stochastic volatility seems to improve the accuracy of point forecasts the most, compared to the constant-parameter factor model.
+These gains are most prominent during unstable periods such as the Covid-19 pandemic.
+Finally, we highlight indicators driving the US GDP growth forecasts and associated downside risks in real time.